MaRuifeng/RTC-WorkItem-Slack-Bot/README.md

 If everything is successful, the error channel you specified will display a startup message.
 If not, you can read the logs by finding the container id, using docker ps, and then doing docker logs <containerId>.

+4. Invite the bot user into the designated Slack channel, enter a message with trigger words like 'task', 'story' or 'defect' etc. with a work item number and see what the bot user replies.

 # Adapted from

 [slack-workiteam](https://github.com/ehues/slack-workitems) - A bot that writes RTC work item information into Slack channels.